Epicardial pacing wires

-Epicardial pacing wires or temporary pacing wires (TPW) allow rapid commencement of atrial and/or ventricular pacing in the event of a perioperative cardiac arrhythmia that has the potential to cause significant haemodynamic compromise.
+Epicardial pacing wires or temporary pacing wires (TPW) allow rapid commencement of atrial and/or ventricular pacing in the event of a perioperative cardiac arrhythmia that has the potential to cause significant hemodynamic compromise.

 They are usually inserted during open heart surgery, and especially in those with congenital heart disease 1.
 Some surgeons will place epicardial pacing wires during CABG but this is not routine practice 2-3.